hellowac/graphicsbook-zh-cn/includes/glossary.md

 *[mipmap]:  One of a series of reduced-size copies of a texture image, of decreasing width and height.
 Starting from the original image, each mipmap is obtained by dividing the width and height of the previous image by two (unless it is already 1).
 The final mipmap is a single pixel.
 Mipmaps are used for more efficient mapping of the texture image to a surface, when the image has to be shrunk to fit the surface.

+*[mipmaps]:  One of a series of reduced-size copies of a texture image, of decreasing width and height.
+Starting from the original image, each mipmap is obtained by dividing the width and height of the previous image by two (unless it is already 1).
+The final mipmap is a single pixel.
+Mipmaps are used for more efficient mapping of the texture image to a surface, when the image has to be shrunk to fit the surface.

 *[modeling transformation]:  A transformation that is applied to an object to map that object into the world coordinate system or into the object coordinate system for a more complex, hierarchical object.

 *[modelview transformation]:  In OpenGL 1.1, a transform that combines the modeling transform with the viewing transform.
 That is, it is the composition of the transformation from object coordinates to world coordinates and the transformation from world coordinates to eye coordinates.
 Because of the equivalence between modeling and viewing transformations, world coordinates are not really meaningful for OpenGL, and only the combined transformation is tracked.